anima-wg/signed-grasp/draft-carpenter-anima-grasp-ext-sign.md

 --- abstract

 This document clarifies how message formats for the GeneRic Autonomic Signaling Protocol (GRASP) defined by RFC 8990 may be updated by adding new options.
-It also describes one such option for cryptographically signing an M_FLOOD message.
+It also describes one such option for cryptographically signing an M_FLOOD message, and a method of adding a signature to any GRASP objective.

 --- middle